Where do I find information about the COVID-19 Vaccine, and the COVID-19 Immunization campaign?

 - Fill-out the registration and eligibility assessment survey form on the Sehhaty app

 - You will be notified electronically according to your eligibility and priority

 If I'm eligible for COVID-19 vaccine, do I need to make an appointment to get the vaccine once it is available?

-Yes, you must make an appointment using the Sehhaty app at the moment due to vaccine supply limitations.
-This may change over time.
+Yes, you must make an appointment using the Sehhaty app.

 How can I make an appointment to get the COVID-19 Vaccine?